HodgeLab/jordan-model/README.md

 ## Archive

-`archive/` contains superseded development versions (v1 network build, early PCM).
+`archive/` contains development versions (v1 network build, early PCM).
 They do not reproduce the paper and are kept for history only.